SECURE Act Provides Employer and Employee Benefits for Retirement Savings

 Small-business owners secured a major recruitment tool and an enhanced tax credit offering with the passage of the Setting Every Community Up for Retirement Enhancement (SECURE) Act by the U.S. Senate.
-The bill, signed by President Trump on Friday, Dec.
+The bill, signed into law Dec.
 20, 2019, is the most significant retirement savings reform legislation in nearly 15 years.

 Many small-business owners have often faced hurdles – costs, administration, and compliance requirements – in establishing a retirement plan for employees.

 “The tax credits this bill provides will allow virtually every small-business owner to put a retirement plan in place,” said Michael Majors, Senior Director of National Retirement Sales at Paychex.
-“This will not only help them attract and retain talent, it will make a difference in helping employers help employees retire with dignity.”
+“This will not only help them attract and retain talent, it will make a difference in helping employers help employees (with saving for retirement).”